Bonifatius94/veb-in-c/THEORY.md

 would take O(sqrt(u)) time, ruining our performance once again.
 So, the van Emde Boas tree needs to be fully allocated upfront in O(u) time, requiring O(u log u) bits of memory.
-Of course those memory hunger needs to be addressed to make the van Emde Boas tree feasible, which we'll see in the following sections.
+Of course this memory hunger needs to be addressed to make the van Emde Boas tree feasible, which we'll see in the following sections.

 ## Improvements